Wey Macchiato

-The WEY Macchiato is a Compact luxury crossover SUV produced by Great Wall Motor under the premium brand, WEY.
+The Wey Macchiato is a compact luxury crossover SUV produced by Great Wall Motor under the premium brand, Wey.

 Overview

 The Macchiato was presented during the Shanghai Auto Show in 2021.
 Sales started in April 2021 at Auto Shanghai in the Mainland Chinese market.

-The crossover SUV is named after the macchiato coffee.
+The crossover SUV is named after the caffè macchiato.
 With the Mocha and the Latte, two other vehicles of the brand named after coffee specialties were also presented at Auto Shanghai.

 The Macchiato is similar in style to the Mocha and the Latte and utilizes the same Lemon architecture developed inhouse by Great Wall Motor with its independent rear suspension.
 17- and 18-inch wheels are available depending on the trim level.

 Powertrain

 The Macchiato compact crossover is equipped with the DHT hybrid powertrain which is FWD only and not chargeable from charging ports and utility power network.
 The DHT hybrid powertrain consists of a 1.5-liter naturally aspirated gasoline engine producing 102 PS and a DHT100 electric motor producing 136 PS and 250 Nm of torque.
 The combined maximum total output of the hybrid system is 192 PS.
 The electric motor drives the car alone when the vehicle is traveling under 35 km/h, while the gasoline engine acts purely as a range extender at these low speeds, producing power for the main motor.
 During rapid acceleration, the petrol engine temporarily switches to driving the wheels.
 The traction battery sits beneath the rear bank of the vehicle and holds up to 1.7 kilowatt-hours of energy.

 In terms of transmission, the fixed-axle gear train, with a two-speed gear ratio in engine direct drive mode, provides a maximum transmission efficiency of 97%.
 Great Wall Motors DHT see considered four levels of simulated gears.